chanb/rl_sandbox_public/README.md

 - AlgaeDICE: https://arxiv.org/abs/1912.02074
 - Discriminator Actor Critic (DAC): https://arxiv.org/abs/1809.02925
 - Self-Guided and Self-Regularized Actor-Critic (GRAC): https://arxiv.org/abs/2009.08973 (NOTE: This is not well tested.
 The loss seems to explode sometimes...
 Why?)
+  - Update 1: One reason was that the Q-function was receiving out-of-distribution input from the network.
+We need to clip the actions before sending it.
+However, this doesn't solve the whole mystery.

 ## Replay Buffers
 The following is the list of supported experience replay: